sofixa/nomad-examples/README.md

 # nomad-examples
-Accompanying code examples to the Nomad series on my blog
+Accompanying code (mostly Nomad job files) examples to the Nomad series on my blog which can be found [here](https://atodorov.me/tags/nomad/)